Gedeon Richter PLC (BUD:RICHTER)

 Róbert Réthy

-On phasing, I think two two things came to my mind that the first one is what you mentioned, Victoria, is that we we will have a high base because of the, preshipments we had last year, 24 in the first half.
-And the second is that I think the the Medicare plan, the redesign that that's happening right at the beginning of the year.
-So that price impact may be happening early early this year.
-So again, probably a tough tougher start of the year, but we shall see.
-We don't give, like, quarterly guidance.
-Alright.
-Let's
+On phasing, I think two things came to my mind.
+The first one is what you just mentioned, Victoria, is that we will have a high base because of the pre-shipments we had last year 2024 in the first half.
+The second is that I think the Medicare Part D redesign that's happening right at the beginning of the year.
+The price impact may be happening early this year.
+Again, probably a tougher start of the year, but we shall see.
+We don't give like quarterly guidance.
+All right.

 Sorry.
-Sorry.
 Thank you.
-Just one tiny follow-up, and that's just the BEMFOLA.
-It looks in the presentation, it looks like that's back on track, work supply?
+Just one tiny follow-up, and that's just the Bemfola.
+In the presentation, it looks like that's back on track with supply.

 Gábor Orbán